 - Keep up with the changing construction environment

 - Identify the controllable variables that impact productivity

 - Determine the impact of productivity on bid day success

 - Understand how the productivity multiplier impacts the bottom line

-- Identify how a 10 percent change in productivity can make or break your company
+- Identify how a 10% change in productivity can make or break your company

 - Learn why volume kills and profit thrills